Identity and Timing Model

 The main entities of the model and their relationships are summarised by the following UML class diagram:

-Timing (including Time Value
+Timing (including Time Values)

 Time in the model is assumed to be linear.

-is measured in seconds relative to a zero-point (note: this does not need to be an integer number of seconds).
+A Time Value is a precise (zero duration) instant in time.
+A Time Value is measured in seconds relative to a zero-point (note: this does not need to be an integer number of seconds).

-establishes a common zero-point: within a specified Time Context
+A Time Context establishes a common zero-point: within a specified Time Context all events at a given Time Value are considered to be synchronised.

 Further explanation is provided about timing

-A Flow
+A Flow:

 - has an ID.